reiner/massively/content/post/post.1.md

 **Participation in the hackathon is free**.

-## The final Results will be presented at the Swiss Statistics Meeting
+## Final Results will be presented at the Swiss Statistics Meeting

 This first hackathon will attract a completely new group of people to the Swiss Statistics Meeting.
 Participants from a broad range of different fields will breathe  new  life  into  the  statistics scene, providing for an exchange between experts from various areas.
 This is an exciting prospect both for the offices taking part in the Swiss Statistics Meeting in terms of the transfer of technology and recruitment.